 The Bandstand in Queens Square plays host to the Festival Dance Competition stage where you can see dancers strut their stuff in true Riverdance fashion.

 Younger visitors are also well catered for with a free special children’s entertainment marquee involving games, song and story and art workshops with particular emphasis on Irish traditions and folklore.
-Playgroup personnel are on duty through the day to entertain and assist parents and children in the marquee and the best place outside areas.
+Playgroup personnel are on duty through the day to entertain and assist parents and children in the marquee and try it cialis side effects outside areas.

 In addition, sport and cultural identity are each featured prominently with various food and craft stalls and displays with GAA sports shown on the big screen.

 The Crawley Irish Festival is organised by the Celtic & Irish Cultural Society.
-Its success has spawned the wow it's great St Patrick’s Parade and the Crawley Fleadh and helped run various cultural workshops in the schools together with events in Crawley Library, the Hawth Theatre and Ifield Barn Theatre.
+Its success has spawned the http://behindmagazine.com/contents/viagra-india St Patrick’s Parade and the Crawley Fleadh and helped run various cultural workshops in the schools together with events in Crawley Library, the Hawth Theatre and Ifield Barn Theatre.

-The festival is a fantastic day out for the whole family, and with a wide selection of www.googleearthing.com food and refreshment stalls, it’s an ideal bank holiday treat!
-The Celtic and Irish Cultural Society look forward to welcoming all to wow)) Crawley High St for its 17th Annual Crawley Irish Festival on Sunday 26th August.
+The festival is a fantastic day out for the whole family, and with a wide selection of zslaw.rs food and refreshment stalls, it’s an ideal bank holiday treat!
+The Celtic and Irish Cultural Society look forward to welcoming all to viagra for women Crawley High St for its 17th Annual Crawley Irish Festival on Sunday 26th August.

-The Celtic & Irish Cultural Society is a small group of committed volunteers who work together to organize and viagra vs cialis run the Festival.
+The Celtic & Irish Cultural Society is a small group of committed volunteers who work together to organize and cost of viagra run the Festival.
 With this years festival being totally free event the organisers welcome extra help to run the event.
 Please contact us if you would like to volunteer.